Islam in the Gambia: Ahmadiyya

 The following year, in 2015, the Supreme Islamic Council of the Gambia declared Ahmadiddya non-Muslim.
-Some reports suggested that Jammeh may have been interested in claiming the movement's assests, including its numerous schools and hospitals, such as the large-scale hospital in Tallinding, Serrekunda.
+Some reports suggested that Jammeh may have been interested in claiming the movement's assets, including its numerous schools and hospitals, such as the large-scale hospital in Tallinding, Serrekunda.

 Tablighi Jamaat

 The Tablighi Jammat is an Islamic missionary movement that has experienced prominence in the Gambia, having first reached the country in the 1990s.
+Karamojo Dukureh is widely acknowledged as the founder of the Jamaat in The Gambia.
 In particular, the movement has appealed to youth in the Gambia, specifically middle-class Gambians in their twenties, who were secularly educated.
 Marloes Janson claims that the movement "provides Gambian youth with a new sense of belonging in that they see themselves as part of a global movement."
 As the Jamaat stems from South Asia, the Tablighi has resulted in a mergence of South Asian and West African cultures, especially as Pakistani preachers played a key role in starting the movement in the Gambia.
 A further impact of the Tablighi Jaamat, claims Janson could be a rebellion of young Muslims in Gambia against the older adherents of traditional Islamic schools of thought.

-Politics/Judiciary
+Politics and judiciary

 Domestic

 Since gaining independence in 1965, the Gambia has been governed by 3 presidents, all of whom have been Muslims.
 Islam has thus had a significant impact on internal politics in the country, although to varying degrees, in an otherwise secular society.